The Reptilians as they have become known are a staple of both science fiction and conspiracy theories.

 This classic adventure obviously laid down the template for many other stories that utilized the idea of lizard men living among us in secret, but where it was different to later works like V and modern conspiracy theories was that it was more of a fantasy story with the serpent men using magic to look like us and being more comparable to creatures like Dragons.

 The Treens mark the first time such creatures were really brought into a sci fi environment and depicted as a race that could theoritcally evolve rather than a total fantasy beast like a Dragon or a Vampire.

 The Treens were the main antagonists of the British sci fi comic Dan Dare.

-They came from a far away planet.
-On their world they had evolved on the other side of Venus, far away from where their human like neighbours the Therons evolved.
+They came from Venus.
+They had evolved on the other side of planet, away from where their human like neighbours the Therons evolved.
 The Treens evolved from Reptiles and lived among gigantic Dinosaur like creatures.